Hub-OS/documentation-website/docs/02-server/05-lua-api/10-actor-api.md

 Sets texture and animation files used to display the actor.

+### `Net.get_actor_sprite_layer(actor_id)`

+Returns a number, the sprite layer (render priority) of the actor.

+This differs from map layers, and is used for deciding the render order within the layer.

+Negative values render closer to the camera.

+### `Net.set_actor_sprite_layer(actor_id, sprite_layer)`

+Sets the sprite layer (render priority) of the actor.

+This differs from map layers, and is used for deciding the render order within the layer.

+Negative values render closer to the camera.

 ### `Net.set_actor_emote(actor_id, emote_id)`

 Displays an emote above the actor. `emote_id` is the name of an animation state in the emotes animation.